MIR-MU/ntcir-math-density/README.md

                             judgements.
     --plots PLOTS [PLOTS ...]
-                            The path to the files, where the probability estimators will plotted.
-When no datasets are specified, the estimators file will be loaded.
+                            The path to the files, where the probability estimates will plotted.
+When no datasets are specified, the estimates file will be loaded.
     --positions POSITIONS
                             The path to the file, where the estimated positions of all paragraph identifiers from all datasets will be stored.
 Defaults to positions.pkl.gz.
-    --estimators ESTIMATORS
+    --estimates ESTIMATES
-                            The path to the file, where the density, and probability estimators will be stored.
-When no datasets are specified, this file will be loaded to provide the estimators for plotting.
-Defaults to estimators.pkl.gz.
+                            The path to the file, where the density, and probability estimates will be stored.
+When no datasets are specified, this file will be loaded to provide the estimates for plotting.
+Defaults to estimates.pkl.gz.
     --num-workers NUM_WORKERS
                             The number of processes that will be used for processing the NTCIR-10 Math dataset, and for computing the density, and probability estimates.
                             Defaults to 1.

-Extracting density, and probability estimators, and plotting the estimates using 64 worker processes:
+Extracting density, and probability estimates, and plotting the estimates using 64 worker processes:

     $ ntcir-math-density --num-workers 64 \
     >     --datasets A=ntcir-10-converted B=ntcir-11-12 --ntcir-10-dataset A \
     >     --judgements A:NTCIR_10_Math-qrels_fs-converted.dat A:NTCIR_10_Math-qrels_ft-converted.dat \
     >                  B:NTCIR11_Math-qrels.dat B:NTCIR12_Math-qrels_agg.dat \
     >                  B:NTCIR12_Math_simto-qrels_agg.dat \
-    >     --estimators estimators.pkl.gz --positions positions.pkl.gz \
+    >     --estimates estimates.pkl.gz --positions positions.pkl.gz \
     >     --plots plot.pdf plot.svg
     Retrieving judged paragraph identifiers, and scores from NTCIR_10_Math-qrels_fs-converted.dat 100%|█████████████████████████████████████████████████████| 2129/2129 [00:00<00:00, 334959.05it/s]